misterpotts/fabricate/README.md

 # Changelog

-The most recent changes to Fabricate are documented here.
+Changes to Fabricate are documented on the [releases](https://github.com/misterpotts/fabricate/releases) themselves.

-## Version 0.7.1

-- Changes how Fabricate renders UI Applications in Foundry so they all use the same code

-## Version 0.7.0

-- Support for v10
-- Localization and support for English
-- Create, duplicate and delete crafting systems
-- Create, edit and delete essences
-- Import items to create components, as well as delete them
-- Add and remove essences and salvage from components
+# Contributing

 If you'd like to be involved I'd love to have some help!
 I'm always happy to talk to you about how people can contribute.

 # License